 Learn More About Block Printing >

-Passion Lilie uses many handwoven and ikat dyed fabrics that are purchased from several families that live in villages outside of Hyderabad.
+Ikat Weaving: We purchase ikat fabrics from several families that live in villages outside of Hyderabad.
 Each family typically has between one to three power and/or handlooms in their home.
 It is important to note that the children do not work to produce Passion Lilie garments and if the wife does the weaving, she gets paid in her own bank account.
 It is important to us to ensure that each weaver is paid fairly.
 We believe that by lifting up individuals in their own communities, those individuals will help others.

 When making fabrics using the ikat dyeing process, the thinner the fabric the longer it takes to weave.
 This puts a premium on thin fabrics, making them more expensive to produce.
 Because of our ethical and fair trade practices, the weavers get an advance for this type of work.
 Then, the final payment for their work is given once the work is completed.
 We also offer loans if they need one.
 Ikat weaving has made a major come back in recent years.
 We are proud to do our part in supporting communities keeping this traditional craft alive.

 Recycled Handwoven Fabrics: Passion Lilie is very excited to start a new relationship (as of November 2020) with a weaving group in India.
 We have chosen to work with this group because their values align with ours.
 Part of Passion Lilie’s mission is to build a more sustainable world and this weaving group uses textile wastage to weave their beautiful products.
 The textile wastage is mechanically shredded into fibers and then spun into yarns to create upcycled materials that are also all 100% cotton natural fibers.
 To be exact their materials are 30% recycled cotton and 70% organic cotton.